-Coastal GasLink is committed to providing contracting opportunities to qualified Aboriginal businesses, local contractors and suppliers along the pipeline route.
+Coastal GasLink is committed to providing contracting opportunities to qualified Indigenous businesses, local contractors and suppliers along the pipeline route.
 There will be opportunities for B.C. businesses during three phases — pre-construction, construction and operations.

 The Prime Contractors will employ the workforce directly.
 Please note that the opportunities made available by each Prime Contractor will vary according to need and not all roles included in the following documents will necessarily be available.